Microsoft SQL Server: SQL Server Management Studio

 SQL Server Management Studio is a GUI tool included with SQL Server 2005 and later for configuring, managing, and administering all components within Microsoft SQL Server.
 The tool includes both script editors and graphical tools that work with objects and features of the server.
 SQL Server Management Studio replaces Enterprise Manager as the primary management interface for Microsoft SQL Server since SQL Server 2005.
 A version of SQL Server Management Studio is also available for SQL Server Express Edition, for which it is known as SQL Server Management Studio Express (SSMSE).

 A central feature of SQL Server Management Studio is the Object Explorer, which allows the user to browse, select, and act upon any of the objects within the server.
 It can be used to visually observe and analyze query plans and optimize the database performance, among others.
 SQL Server Management Studio can also be used to create a new database, alter any existing database schema by adding or modifying tables and indexes, or analyze performance.
 It includes the query windows which provide a GUI based interface to write and execute queries.

 Azure Data Studio

 Azure Data Studio is a cross platform query editor available as an optional download.
 The tool allows users to write queries; export query results; commit SQL scripts to Git repositories and perform basic server diagnostics.
-Azure Data Studio supports Windows, Mac and Linux systems.
+Azure Data Studio runs on Windows, Mac and Linux systems and is retiring on February 28 2026.

 It was released to General Availability in September 2018.
 Prior to release the preview version of the application was known as SQL Server Operations Studio.